ataylor89/Shell/README.md

 The Shell program can be run with the command

+    bin/Shell

+It can also be run with the commands

+    cd bin
     ./Shell

 The ./ prefix is Unix syntax for running an executable.
 This syntax is used on Unix, Linux, and MacOS.